DavidRandallPeters/3DModeling/3D_001_GameArtPipeline.md

 - UV Mapping within Maya: You can use models of your own - or download the example 3D models provided
 - Exporting these models and UVs for use within Substance Painter
+- Baking high-poly data onto a low-poly model
+- Applying colours and textures to your model
+- Exporting from Subtance
+- Importing to UE4

 <br><br>